Hawking modes and the optimal disperser : Holographic lessons from the observer's causal-patch unitarity: Unitarity, Holography and Horizons

 and so from (\ref{deltas}) we learn that,

 Namely, each typical Hawking mode, once being radiated, carries away one unit of entropy from the black hole.
 Combining this with the unitarity conditions (\ref{p1},\ref{p2}), we obtain,

 with $N^\prime(t)$ denoting the total number of the Hawking modes radiated-out up until a time `$t$' after the formation of the primal horizon.
-Of course we know that, the emitted Hawking modes need not to be all exactly-typical but only spectrally Planckian, mostly carrying $O(1)$ entropies.
+Of course we know that the emitted Hawking modes obey the Planckian spectrum, mostly carrying $O(1)$ entropy.
 However, doing a statistically more careful analysis with all details included, we would get the same result for $S_{{\rm\;Interior}}(t)$ as stated above.
-From (\ref{er123},\ref{er321}) Bob concludes that, \emph{the primal black hole will be all annihilated after radiating out a total number of `$N$' thermal Hawking quanta, namely as many as the total number of the initial-state information bits.} Now, let us suppose that Bob does patiently his monitoring for an enormously-long time scale which turns out to be of the order of $N^{\frac{3}{2}}$, until the primal black hole gets entirely quantum-annihilated.
-If so, then the\emph{`final state'} of the system would be an \emph{asymptotic radiation} characterized by a \emph{`thermal density matrix $\hat{\rho}$'} defined at the temperature,
+From (\ref{er123},\ref{er321}) Bob concludes that, \emph{the primal black hole will be all annihilated after radiating out a total number of $N$ thermal Hawking quanta, namely as many as the total number of the initial-state information.} Now, let us suppose that Bob monitors the black hole for a long time scale which turns out to be of the order of $\tau \propto M^3 \propto N^{\frac{3}{2}}$ \cite{DP}, until the primal black hole evaporates entirely.
+If so, then the\emph{final state} of the system would be an asymptotic radiation characterized by a \emph{thermal density matrix $\hat{\rho}$} defined at the temperature,

 whose von Neumann entropy, $S \equiv - {\rm Tr}[\hat{\rho}\;\log(\hat{\rho})]$, is equal to,